KimestuKun/Flexbox-Properties/README.md

   - justify-content: defines the alignment along the main axis of the flex container
   - align-items: defines how the flex items are laid out along the corss axis of the flex container
-  - flex-direction: defines the direction the flex items are places in the flex container
+  - flex-direction: defines the direction the flex items are places in the flex container **For more in the "code" tab I did also put the code inside of there as well**